 Introduction

 Since its launch in 2019, the European Green Deal (EGD) has made significant progress in driving the EU's transition to a low-carbon economy.
-European However, it is The implementation of the green transition is however increasingly facing facing various new challenges.
-T, particularlyhe EU grapples with rising geopolitical conflicts and unprecedented trade tensions leaving it increasingly isolated on the world’s stage, slow economic growth and technological competition.
-Whilst the green transition supports in light of EU’s shifting priorities towards the redefinition of the EU’s competitiveness and security agenda, the political, economic, social and regulatory frame in which it is analysed is shifting.
-The EU Commission’s President has reaffirmed her commitment to the green transition, emphasising the need to stay the course on the goals set out in the European Green Deal, which remains a blueprint for fostering economic resilience, social cohesion, and global leadership.
+The European Commission’s President has reaffirmed her commitment to the green transition, emphasising the need to stay the course on the goals set out in the European Green Deal, which remains a blueprint for fostering economic resilience, social cohesion, and global leadership.
+The implementation of the green transition is however increasingly facing various new challenges.
+The EU grapples with rising geopolitical conflicts and unprecedented trade tensions leaving it increasingly isolated on the world’s stage, slow economic growth and technological competition.
+Whilst the green transition supports the redefinition of the EU’s competitiveness and security agenda, the political, economic, social and regulatory frame in which it is analysed is shifting.

-Since its launch in 2019, the European Green Deal (EGD) has made significant progress in driving the EU's transition to a low-carbon economy.
-However, it is increasingly facing various challenges, particularly in light of EU’s shifting priorities towards competitiveness and security.
-The EU Commission’s President has reaffirmed her commitment to the green transition, emphasising the need to stay the course on the goals set out in the European Green Deal, which remains a blueprint for fostering economic resilience, social cohesion, and global leadership.

-To this aim, aligning sustainability with competitiveness is essential for the EU’s strategic future: this is the way forward, also in light of the new priorities set by the Commission, including the EU’s new Competitiveness Compass, which points towards decarbonization, closing the innovation gap, reducing energy dependencies and increasing security.
-Achieving the green transition requires not just environmental progress but economic resilience—a balance necessary to meet rising global competition [2] [3] [4].
+To this aim, aligning sustainability with competitiveness is essential for the EU’s strategic future: this is the way forward, also in light of the new priorities set by the Commission, including the EU’s new Competitiveness Compass, which points towards decarbonisation, closing the innovation gap, reducing energy dependencies and increasing security.
+Achieving the green transition requires not just environmental progress but economic resilience—a balance necessary to meet rising global tensions and competition [2] [3] [4].
 Addressing this challenge calls for a comprehensive approach that integrates sustainability into the EU’s economic framework.
 The integration of sustainability and competitiveness serves as the guiding framework for this evaluation, drawing on evidence from key reports and policy documents that emphasize an adaptive, innovation-driven approach to the green transition.

-The JRC report "Delivering the EU Green Deal - Status of targets implementation" notes that while progress has been made in aligning policies with the EGD’s objectives, implementation gaps persist among member states.
+The JRC report "Delivering the EU Green Deal - Status of targets implementation" notes that while progress has been made in aligning policies with the EGD’s objectives, implementation gaps persist .
 This work is an important piece of the puzzle in understanding where the EU stands, and underscores the need for enhanced coordination, targeted investment, and policy cohesion.

-Building on these findings, this new report aims to identify what is needed to bridge the remaining gaps and accelerate progress, and anticipating the challenges ahead, diving deeper into the barriers to implementation and into potential enablers, to gain a better understanding of the state of the green transition in the EU.
-This report also provides an integrated environmental assessment to address the evolution of production and consumption patterns, estimating the overall life cycle related impacts.
+Building on these findings, this report aims to identify what is needed to bridge the remaining gaps and accelerate progress.
+It takes a look at the challenges ahead and dives deeper into existing barriers to implementation.
+It unveils potential enablers to foster progress towards the EU’s green transition goals and better assess the state of the green transition in the EU.
+This report also provides an integrated environmental assessment of XXX able to inform measures needed to address the evolution of production and consumption patterns, by estimating their overall life cycle related impacts.

 ….

 Recognising that combining sustainability with competitiveness is essential for the EU’s strategic future, this report provides a roadmap for aligning the EGD with evolving economic conditions.
-This ensures that the EU can progress towards its climate neutrality goal while maintaining a competitive edge.
+This ensures that the EU can progress towards its climate neutrality goal while maintaining a competitive edge, building resilience and ensuring social fairness.

 New political context: the green transition as a driver for competitiveness